SciML/DifferentialEquations.jl/docs/src/man/overview.md

 Plots can be customized using all of the keyword arguments provided by Plots.jl.
 Please see Plots.jl's documentation for more information.

+# Extras for Developers and Researchers

 DifferentialEquations.jl also provides some helper functionality to assist with general forms of analysis.
-An array of solutions can be made into a `ConvergenceSimulation` which then generates all of the convergence test results and allows for plotting (great for developing new methods!).
+The problem types allow one to optionally specify the true solution.
+When this is given to the solver, the solution object returns with many error calculations.
+An array of solutions can be made into a `ConvergenceSimulation` (or the test_convergence functions can be used) which then generates all of the convergence test results and allows for plotting (great for developing new methods!).
+Lastly, `BenchmarkSimulations` allows one to compare between methods and easily plot the results.